 Exciting things are happening at Timberline Mountain ski area.
-The mountain has new owners, and over 10 million dollars has been spent on infrastructure improvements for the 2020/21 season
+The mountain has new owners, and over 10 million dollars has been spent on infrastructure improvements over the past couple of seasons.

-The most significant improvements are two brand new chair lifts, including West Virginia's first detachable "six-pack" high-speed chairlift and a fixed-grip quad.
-Plans are also in place for a surface lift in the ski school lesson area.
+The most significant improvements are two brand new chairlifts, including West Virginia's first detachable "six-pack" high-speed chairlift and a fixed-grip quad.
+A new surface lift has also been installed in the Ski School area.

 These impressive additions to the uphill capacity will whisk skiers to the top of the mountain quickly and ensure that record amounts of vertical can be bagged.